-Jian presented numerical results related to the recent DIII-D high- β_p experiment.
-It was found that the plasma achieved a high-performance regime due to the existence of ITB.
-However, the unstable kinetic ballooning mode (KBM) instabilities inside ITB [16] limited further increases in the plasma performance.
-Wang reported the results obtained by employing the global gyrokinetic code GKNET, which includes a heating source term.
-It was shown that the stability of the $E \times B$ staircase weakened with increasing heating power.
-Meanwhile, the outward propagation of avalanche structures was enhanced, and more intermittent turbulent bursts occurred [17].
+Jian presented numerical results related to the recent DIII-D high β_p experiment.
+It was found that the plasma achieved a high-performance regime due to the existence of internal transport barrier (ITB).
+However, the unstable kinetic ballooning mode (KBM) instabilities inside ITB [16] limit the further increase of plasma performance.
+Wang reported the results obtained by employing the global gyro-kinetic code GKNET, which includes a heating source term.
+It was shown that the stability of the $E \times B$ staircase was weakened with increasing the heating power.
+Meanwhile, the outward propagation of avalanche structures is enhanced and more intermittent turbulent bursts occur [17].

-Zhou et al simulated the sawtooth collapse phenomenon observed on the W7-X stellarator using M3D-C1.
-A small amount of near-axis electron cyclotron current drive led to two l = 1 resonance positions on the rotational transform profile, which resulted in the appearance of two (n, m) =(1, 1) (where n and m are the toroidal and poloidal mode numbers, respectively) internal kink modes.
-A small collapse that occurred near the inner resonance position may be responsible for the sawtooth precursor, whereas a large collapse that occurred near the outer resonance qualitatively matched the experimental indicators, such as the temperature reversal minor radius [18].
-Dong reported that the drift kinetic resonance of EPs had a stabilizing effect on the internal kink mode.
-The precession drift resonance of trapped particles played a dominant role [19].
-Guo showed that the dilution effect of EPs reduces the real frequency of the density gradient-driven long-wavelength collisionless trapped electron mode (CTEM), thereby increasing the growth rate of CTEM.
+Zhou has simulated the sawtooth collapse phenomenon observed on the W7-X stellarator using M3D-C1.
+A small amount of near-axis electron cyclotron current drive leads to two $\iota = 1$ resonance positions on the rotational transform profile, which result in appearance of two (n, m) = (1, 1) (n and m are toroidal and poloidal mode numbers, respectively) internal kink modes.
+A small collapse occurring near the inner resonance position might be responsible for the sawtooth precursor.
+While the large collapse occurring near the outer resonance one qualitatively matches the experimental indicators such as the temperature reversal minor radius [18].
+Dong reported that the drift kinetic resonance of EPs has a stabilizing effect on the internal kink mode.
+Here, the precession drift resonance of trapped particles plays a dominant role [19].

+Guo showed that the dilution effect of EPs reduces the real frequency of the density gradient driven long-wavelength collisionless trapped electron mode (CTEM), thereby increasing the growth rate of CTEM.
 This is mainly because the smaller phase velocity of CTEM leads to more electron cyclotron resonance, which enhances the driving force of the CTEM instability [20, 21].
-Su reported the newly developed Parametric Perturbation Instability Calculation code, which was used to systematically simulate the characteristics of parametric instability of low hybrid waves.
-Starting from the 'double-well structure' in the parametric instability equation, the decay channel for parametric instability has been clearly defined, which greatly improves the reliability of growth rate calculations [22].
+Su reported the newly developed Parametric Perturbation Instability Calculation (PPIC) code, which was used to systematically simulate characteristics of parametric instability of low hybrid waves.
+Starting from the

+"double-well structure" in the parametric instability equation, the decay channel for parametric instability has been clearly defined, which greatly improves the reliability of growth rate calculations [22].

-Pan developed a theoretical model that was able to investigate the features of the asymmetrical distribution of impurity ion density in flux coordinates for various plasma shapes.
-The asymmetry of the poloidal magnetic field in a single-null divertor configuration can lead to an asymmetrical distribution of impurity ion density, which provides a new mechanism for neoclassical impurity transport [23].
-Li presented a detailed analysis of the ELM suppression in the quasi-snowflake divertor discharges on the EAST and reported that local magnetic shear played an important role in controlling ELM dynamics.
-The change in the local magnetic shear altered the amplitude of the Reynolds stress, which in turn determined the redistribution of energy to the low-n mode and affected the ELM size [24-26].
+Pan developed a theoretical model which was able to investigate the features of asymmetrical distribution of impurity ion density in flux coordinates for various plasma shapes.
+The asymmetry of the poloidal magnetic field in the single-null divertor configuration can lead to an asymmetrical distribution of impurity ion density, which provides a new mechanism for neoclassical impurity transport [23].
+Li presented a detailed analysis of the ELM suppression in the quasi-snowflake divertor discharges on the EAST.
+It was reported that the local magnetic shear plays an important role in controlling ELM dynamics.
+The change of local magnetic shear alters the amplitude of the Reynolds stress, which in turn determines the redistribution of energy to the low-n mode and affects the ELM size [24-26].